NathanGo/SailpointEx/README.md

 ## Structure of Project

-## app.component - the main component with  <router-outlet></router-outlet>
+## app.component - the main component with router-outlet

-## file-types folder contains
+## file-types folder contains 3 components and  1 service :

-## components folder - there is 3 components:

-    file-types.component that split the screen to 2  wrapped two another components (files.component, folder components) folder components -  the tree of folders component files.component - grid with pagination and checkbox of deleted files (note, pagination appears only if 2 pages exists)
+    file-types.component that split the screen to 2  wrapped two another components (files.component, folder components) folder components -  the tree of folders component files.component - grid with pagination and checkbox of deleted files (note, pagination appears only if 2 pages exists, it can be checked by selecting "Folder A.1" with show deleted files checkbox checked  )

-## services folder - there is service that retrieve the data from source (json files, it could be change to api),
-    there is EventEmmiter, Subject implementaion for Event , Observer/Observable
+    services folder - there is service that retrieve the data from source (json files, it could be change to api), there is EventEmmiter, Subject implementaion for Event , Observer/Observable

 ## shared folder - contains 2 components :